-Whether you are new to Medicare or have been on it for a while, it’s likely you’ve never had your options laid out before you as a simple set of choices.
+It’s likely you’ve never had your Medicare options laid out for you as a simple set of choices.
 Our goal here is for you to leave knowing the basic choices available to you when you have Original Medicare.
 To be clear, this will only outline your options within the scope of Medicare insurance.
 If you keep employer coverage or choose to participate in non-insurance related products (such as religious medi-share style policies), then this will not help you with those options.
-We can support you with questions on those areas, if needed independently.

 Three Kinds of Coverage

-Most are surprised to hear that there are only three.
-With as much mail and jargon that you may have come across you may be thinking there are plenty more.
-Now, there are plenty of options within these three kinds of coverage, but there are only three ways to manage your Medicare insurance.
+Most are surprised to hear that it’s ONLY three.
+With as much mail and advertising that you’ve come across, you may be thinking that there should be plenty more.
+In all honesty, there are many options within these three kinds of coverage, but there are only three main ways to manage your Medicare insurance.

-Many people like an all-inclusive package nowadays.
+Many people find an all-inclusive package to be of great value.
 They save on costs by bundling everything.
-Often the services you need are provided onsite or through an approved vendor.
-You can generally upgrade your package to provide more value.
 This is what a Medicare Advantage Plan (Part C) does.
-True to the metaphor, anywhere from 30-40% of any county will be enrolled into a Medicare Advantage plan.
+Often, the services you need are provided onsite or through an approved vendor.
+You can generally upgrade your package to provide more value as well as choose a bundle package that is tailored for you.
+True to the metaphor, on average anywhere from 30-50% of a given county will be enrolled into “The All-Inclusive Package”.

-As we alluded to earlier, these plans do have a network.
-This means that your doctors have to accept the plan you choose.
-Just because they take Medicare doesn’t mean that they will accept any Medicare Advantage plan.
-Since these plans are an all inclusive package, your doctors will all have to be participating providers for the same plan.
-To play on our metaphor, they all have to be approved vendors who agree to provide care to the standard that the plan requires.
-This generally won’t be an issue, but it’s important to do your homework that they are all in network.
+As we alluded to earlier, these plans do have network restrictions.
+This means that the doctors you wish to see must accept the plan you choose.
+Please take note that just because they accept Medicare does not mean that they will necessarily accept any Medicare Advantage plan.
+Since these plans are “The All-Inclusive Package”, your doctors will all have to be participating providers for the same plan in order for you to see them in-network.
+This generally won’t be an issue, but it’s important to do your homework before choosing an enrollment option.
 Networks are developed within and across counties.
-So, your doctors will often have a few Medicare advantage plans that they all take.
-We want to make this clear so that you can choose a package that has the coverage and quality of care you want without interrupting your continuity of care.
-If your uncertain of what your doctors take, it’s recommended that you speak to an agent to confirm your options.
+So, your doctors will often have a few Medicare Advantage plans that they accept.

-With this you will be more educated than most of your peers and even most healthcare professionals.
-We’re not being inflammatory.
-Most healthcare professionals do not understand or know what your options are with Medicare.
-They will often only be aware of what your options are with them, and even then they might not know how those options affect your costs and experience with others in the healthcare industry.
-This is why it’s important to know your options and have a way of navigating your healthcare.
-We recommend partnering with a Medicare broker to help teach you what your specific options are based on your needs and circumstances.
-Brokers are not allowed to charge you anything.
-They are paid fairly and evenly by the health plans no matter where they help you enroll.
-Take the time to learn and then find a broker who is willing to have a dialogue with you and explore what you are looking for.
-If you’re ready to speak to someone click below to get in contact with a licensed broker in your area.
+We hope that now you will be more educated than most of your peers and even most healthcare professionals!
+Believe it or not, most healthcare professionals do not understand or know what your Medicare options either.
+Many times they are only aware of what your options are with them, and even then they might not know how those options affect your costs and experience with others in the healthcare industry.
+This is why it’s important for you to know your options and have a way of navigating your healthcare.
+We recommend partnering with a trusted Medicare broker to take this lesson a step further and help teach you what your specific options are based on your needs and circumstances.
+Brokers are not allowed to charge you anything for their services.
+They are paid fairly and evenly by the health plan, no matter which option you choose.
+To learn more, please refer to our class on “How do Medicare Brokers get Paid?”.